JacobEberhardt/decentralized-energy-trading/documentation/protocols.md

 - Discussion on different approaches on privacy using ZoKrates
 - Presentation of approaches to Jacob
    - See presentation [here](https://docs.google.com/presentation/d/1zOiGrjStRZrnLnRzxdYRP923lzhBULIKj5guFEK3EoQ/edit#)
-   - Use approach 1 first, later maybe shift more towards approach 2
+   - Use approach 1 (introducing a Netting entity) first, later maybe shift more towards approach 2

 **ToDo:**